Ritu21055/Enhance-your-Edu-learning-Platform/README.md

-# 🎥 WebNexus - Professional Video Conferencing App
+# 🎓 Enhance Your Edu-Learning Platform

-A Zoom-like video conferencing application built with React, Node.js, and WebRTC, featuring AI-powered capabilities and cross-device compatibility.
+An AI-powered video conferencing platform built with React, Node.js, and WebRTC, designed specifically for educational environments with intelligent insights and cross-device compatibility.

 ## ✨ Features